-Meet our Team
+Meet Our Team

-Assistant Professor of Pediatrics
+Assistant Professor Pediatrics

 Hemophilia Clinical Nurse

-Johnna Oleis, Pharmacist
+Johnna Oleis, DPh-Pharmacist

 Johnna Oleis graduated from the University of Kentucky College of Pharmacy.
 She has been a pharmacist at Vanderbilt University Medical Center since 1984.
 She has performed several clinical functions at VUMC such as: attending rounds in the Neonatal Intensive Care Unit; providing pharmacy involvement / services in the Pediatric Ambulatory Clinic and the Pediatric Endocrinology clinic; and now serving as the pharmacist on the Hemophilia Treatment Team.